newell-paul/ruby-forms/README.md

-# AUTOMATION - WEB FORMS WITH CUCUMBER, WATIR AND RUBY
+# AUTOMATION - WEB FORMS USING RUBY AND WATIR

 This is the simplest and easiest way I know to automate the completion of web forms using Cucumber, PageObject, Watir, Ruby.